Speaking of Sustainability... The Triple Bottom Line in Firm-and User-Generated Content

 Lottery Rewards in Incentive-aligned Choice-based Conjoint Studies

-The use of incentive alignment mechanisms in choice-based conjoint (CBC) studies or discrete choice experiments has become state-of-the-art.
+The use of incentive alignment mechanisms in choice-based conjoint (CBC) studies has become state-of-the-art.
 Incentive alignment aims to reduce hypothetical bias, leading to higher external validity and more realistic WTP measures.
 Lottery rewards are often employed to mitigate high implementation costs, i.e., respondents’ choices are consequential at the realization probability.
 While in theory, any positive realization probability should induce truth-telling, recent studies find that higher ones lead to more attention to the choice-relevant information and better demand forecasting.
 This study investigates whether similar patterns hold when the realization probabilities are very low to begin with (e.g., 1% or lower) – a typical case for many studies (e.g., in the case of durable goods).
 The experimental results suggest that, indeed, the marginal increases in the realization probability matter and result in an improvement of external predictive validity.
-Furthermore, I investigate the role of ambiguity in the way the realization probabilities are communicated to the respondents – as an objective probability (e.g., 1:200 chances of winning), an interval (1:200 to 1:400 chances of winning), or as an ambiguous prospect (one lucky winner from the pool of participants).
-I find that respondents seem to penalize for ambiguity in communication, and even more so in the case of using an interval of chances of winning.
-I further investigate the role of risk and ambiguity preferences on the external predictive validity of incentive-aligned CBC.
+Furthermore, the role of ambiguity in the way the realization probabilities are communicated to the respondents – as an objective probability, an interval, or as an ambiguous prospect (e.g., one lucky winner) is explored.
+The findings suggest that respondents seem to penalize for ambiguity in communication.
+The follow-up study aims to further investigate the role of risk and ambiguity preferences on the effectivness of incentive alignment mechanims and ways of improving it.

 The Effect of Information Transparency on Consumers' Data Disclosure Behavior: A Meta-Analysis

-(with Maja Adena, Camila Back, Alaa Elgayar, Daniel Guhl, Daniel Klapper, Martin Spann, and Lucas Stich)
+Maja Adena, Camila Back, Alaa Elgayar, Daniel Guhl, Daniel Klapper, Martin Spann, Lucas Stich, Marius Werz

 Increasing transparency about how information firms have about consumers is collected, processed and used is often viewed by practitioners, regulators and researchers as an important measure to help customers make more informed decisions regarding the disclosure of personal information.
 However, evidence for the effect of transparency on disclosure behavior is mixed, both in terms of the magnitude and direction of the effect.
 To integrate prior findings, we conduct a comprehensive meta-analytic review on the effect of transparency on disclosure behavior.
 We contribute to our understanding of transparency by distinguishing between two interventions: transparency as an increase in the quantity of information and transparency as an increase in the quality of information.
 Moreover, we identify several moderators of the effect.
 Our findings carry implications for practitioners as well as regulators on design aspects of transparency-measures across domains.